UC Berkeley Faculty Members Seek Boycott Of Classes During ‘Free Speech Week’

 But Berkeley Patriot has not taken any of the necessary steps to host Free Speech Week, such as providing payment for indoor venues and coordinating with law enforcement, Mogulf said.

-Already one of the speakers listed for Free Speech Week has told the university they would, in fact, not be speaking at the event.
+Already one of the speakers listed for Free Speech Week has told the university they would, in fact, not be speaking at the event, according to Mogulof.

 Mogulof said deadlines to complete the required tasks expired weeks ago, but that the university has been very flexible on the dates because they wanted to give the group a chance to hold their event.
 He said the Berkeley Patriot group is running out of time.